ayyezee/risk-copilot/README.md

 ## Fund-of-Funds Intelligence

-Werdsmith understands complex fund structures where the same term can have different meanings:
+Risk Copilot understands complex fund structures where the same term can have different meanings:

 **Example: "Limited Partners"**
 - When referring to IDF investors → Replace with "Series Limited Partners"